facecrusher/notifier/README.md

 # Notifier

-**Notifier** is a Go library for message delivery, according to the requirements of the refurbed challenge.
+**Notifier** is a basic Go library for message delivery.
 In order to handle requests efficiently, it implements a worker pool pattern, where messages are received and stored in a buffered processing queue, while a group of parallel workers pick jobs and process them accordingly.

 ## Packages